ncatlab/nlab-content/pages/2/0/5/4/4502/content.md

 This standard model $W G$ does happen to have the structure of a [[simplicial group]] itself, and this structure is compatible with that of $G$ in that the canonical inclusion $G \to W G$ is a homomorphisms of simplicial groups.

-This sounds like a statement that must be well known, but itwas maybe not in the literature.
+This sounds like a statement that must be well known, but it was maybe not in the literature.
 The simplicial group structure is spelled out explicitly in [Roberts07](#RobertsUniversal)

 ## For $\infty$-groups in an arbitrary $(\infty,1)$-topos